Constitution of the Polish People's Republic

 The constitution was amended twenty-four times, with the most contentious amendment being that of 10 February 1976.
-It was significantly amended during the Polish transformation, in 1989 and 1992; from 29 December 1989 the document was known as the Constitution of the Republic of Poland.
+It was significantly amended during the change of system.
+Successive revisions in 1989 and 1992 pruned out the document's communist character.
+From 29 December 1989 the document was known as the Constitution of the Republic of Poland.
 It was superseded by a new Constitution of Poland on 17 October 1997.

-Legislative branch
+Legislative organ

 In the 1946 Polish people's referendum the Senate of Poland had been abolished with the Sejm remaining the sole legislative body in Poland.
 Under the 1952 constitution, the Sejm officially became the "supreme organ of state power" under article 20.

 The Sejm of the Polish People's Republic started with 425 members in 1952 (one deputy represented 60,000 citizens).
 However, as the population grew, the number of deputies increased.
 By 1960 the constitution was amended, dropping the calculation and stabilizing the Sejm at 460 deputies.
 A "proportional" attribute was dropped from the five-point electoral law previously used.
 An article in the constitution stated that deputies were responsible to the people and could be recalled by the people, although this article was never used.

 Legislation was passed by majority vote.
 The Sejm voted on the budget and national plans as proposed by the executive.
 The Sejm deliberated in sessions, which were called by the Council of State elected by the Sejm from its members.

 The Sejm also chose a Presidium from its members, with the Marshal of the Sejm always being a member of the United People's Party.
 During its first session the Sejm nominated the Prime Minister together with other ministers (the Council of Ministers), and members of the Council of State.
 Many other government officials were also chosen, including the head of the Supreme Audit Office (Najwyższa Izba Kotroli, NIK), members of the State Tribunal (Trybunał Stanu) and Constitutional Tribunal (Trybunał Konstytucyjny), as well as the Ombudsman (Rzecznik Praw Obywatelskich) (the latter three institutions were created in the 1980s).

 In practice, like its counterparts in other communist regimes, the Sejm did little more than rubber-stamp decisions already made by the PZPR.